Installing Beacon Agent

 export BEACON_AGENT_PROJECT_ID=<your-project-id>

-Running the beacon-agent setup command creates a configuration file in the Beacon configuration directory. using those environment variables.
+These environment variables are used when you run the beacon-agent setup command to create a configuration file in the Beacon configuration directory.

 You also need to specify the Beacon configuration directory for storing the configuration file and the name of the configuration file to generate there.
 The $HOME/.beacon/ file is one of the default locations which beacon_agent searches for beacon_agent.yaml when it starts.
 Using the -file flag tells the agent setup process to create its configuration file in a specific location.